Guide to Choosing Group or Private Japanese Lessons

 For people have taken Japanese lessons before, this is probably a simple question.
 However, for those who have not taken lessons, it is impossible to know the difference if you do not have context.

-We run a 90 student plus (soon to be 100+) Japanese language school in Tokyo and this is a question many students have posed to us.
+We run a 150 student plus Japanese language school in Tokyo and this is a question many students have posed to us.
 We have found that some types of lessons and teachers are more suitable for certain types of people.
 Depending on your main goal, choosing the right type of lesson can make a huge difference in your motivation and attitude towards learning.

 This guide will talk about the benefits and challenges of both group and private Japanese lessons.
 This article will also focus on casual Japanese lessons (1 - 8 hours a week) and intensive lessons (15 hours a week or more).
-If you are looking for affordable Japanese lessons, please consider our school Japan Switch in Tokyo.
+If you are looking for affordable Japanese lessons, please consider our language school Japan Switch in Tokyo.

 Benefit of Japanese Group Lessons